2020G11/_smartmirror_sdk_docs/source/user/graphics.rst

 .. py:function:: addComponentToLayout(layout, component)

-   Add a component to a layout
+   Add a component to a layout.
+Layout can be nested

    :param Layout layout:
    :param UIComponent component: